CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 Certain hazard permanent-events cause a character to be taken prisoner—these are called hazard hosts.
 A character taken prisoner immediately leaves his original company and is placed under its hazard host
 "off to the side."
 Additionally, the player playing the hazard host must take a site card from his location deck and place it with the hazard host—this is called the rescue site.
 Playing a rescue site is governed by the following rules.
  1. Any restrictions listed on the hazard host must be observed (e.g., it must be a Ruins & Lairs, must have an Orc automatic-attack, etc.).
- 2. If the hazard host is played on a character moving with region movement, the rescue site must be a site located in a region in which the character was moving or in a region adjacent to a region in which the character was moving.
+ 2. If the hazard host is played on a character moving with region movement, the rescue site must be a site located in a region in which the character was moving **or** in a region adjacent to a region in which the character was moving.
  3. If the hazard host is played on a character moving with starter movement, the rescue site must be located in the region containing the site of origin or the new site.
- 4. If the hazard host is played on a character not moving, the rescue site must be localed in the same region as the character's site.
+ 4. If the hazard host is played on a character not moving, the rescue site must be located in the same region as the character's site.
  5. If the hazard host is played on a character moving to a new site that is an adjacent site of an Under-deeps site, the rescue site can be that Under-deeps site.
  6. If a rescue site is not available within these rules, the hazard host cannot be played!
  7. When removed from the play surface, rescue sites always return to the location deck.